Top Winter Emails To Send Out This Year

 Winter email design best practices

 If you want your winter email campaign to work, you need to make sure that it looks good and that its content is eye-catching and well-written.
-Here are a few design tips that should help you achieve that goal.
+Here are a few tips that should help you achieve this goal.

 Subject line

 Make sure that the subject line of your winter email is short, to the point, and attention-grabbing.
-This will help you get more people to open your emails and, in turn, increase your sales.
+This will increase the open rate and, in turn, the sales.
 If you want your catchy email subject line to contain an emoji, stick to just one.
-More than that will make the subject line look too cluttered.
+More than that will make the subject line too cluttered.
 Here are a few examples of good winter email subject lines:

 • Holiday deals are here 🎁